sjulier/Refactored_ORB_SLAM2/README.md

 #### Installing cmake 3.20:

-If your version of cmake is older than 3.20, you will need to install it manually:
+If your version of cmake is older than 3.20, you will need to install the most recent version of cmake.
+There are several ways to do it.
+One is to use the current official release from kitware:

 `wget -O - https://apt.kitware.com/keys/kitware-archive-latest.asc 2>/dev/null | sudo apt-key add -`